 You may apply if you:

-- are an undergraduate student in one of the following colleges:
+- are an undergraduate student enrolled in the University of Utah (all majors welcome)

 HOW do I apply?

 - Complete the Justice Advocacy Fellowship application (linked)